I'm a gear junkie. Call me materialistic, but well-made things really do make me happy. Here's my all-time favorite gear so far — I hope you enjoy!

 Another local company makes this minimalist Nomatic Wallet and it's perfect.
 Super slim, fits just a handful of things but that's all I need.
 I got one for my dad to see if I could get him to switch away from his ultra thick 80's style leather wallet, but no luck.

-I love these ultra thin (0.05) pigment liners.
+I'm a big fan of these ultra thin (0.38) Uniball Signo RT1 pens.
 They let you create small, neat writings which is perfect for journaling and drawing.
 They dry fast, don't bleed through the page, and are waterproof once dry.

 Since I build (education) games for a living, I figure it's important to play plenty of other games for research purposes ;) I wanted a better gaming monitor that wasn't crazy expensive, and ultimately picked the LG 32GK850G-B. The high 144hz refresh rate makes a huge difference for games — everything is super smooth.
 Having g-sync is a nice, I no longer get screen tearing when I play Overwatch.
 This monitor is a VA panel instead of the more common IPS panel, so blacks are very black.
 Which is exactly what you want if you play games with lots of shadows (e.g. Jedi Fallen Order) or space (e.g. Star Citizen) like I do.
 This monitor doesn't have some of the newer tech like HDR or 4k, but you really don't need those for games yet.
 Like all tech, 4k and HDR are crazy expensive when new but will come down in price in a couple years.